 Habitat Maintenance & Rabbit Care

 Pet rabbits require attention and care every day.
 They need fresh food, hay and water daily.
-Dishes should be cleaned thoroughly once each week.
+Dishes should be cleaned thoroughly once a week or more if necessary.
 Toys and chews should be replaced as needed.

 Once each week, the wire cage itself should be emptied and scrubbed with a mild bleach solution.
 This will prevent any waste stuck in the wire mesh from building up and causing sores.
 The sliding tray should be cleaned every few days.
 Wash the tray with a mild solution of bleach and rinse thoroughly.
 Dry it out and refill it with bedding.